mathias/mathias.github.com/source/about/index.markdown

 date: 2012-03-16 21:06
 ---

-I am a software developer.
-My interests include functional programming, intelligent agents, and ubiquitous + wearable computing.
-On the practical side, I prefer to use Clojure & ClojureScript.
+I am a programmer and maker.
+My interests include functional programming, permacomputing, and sustainable technologies.
 I've spent a lot of time working with Ruby, JavaScript, and the standard assortment of developer tools: vim, emacs, git, and the rest.
+I have shipped code in Elixir, Rust, and Clojure, and would do it again.

 I work for [GitHub](https://www.github.com).
 I previously worked at [Heroku](https://www.heroku.com).